Day 1 Lima

 Arrive in Lima at any time.
 There are no planned activities so check into our hotel and enjoy the city.
 Please note that hot water shortages and power outages can be fairly common in Peru (even in upgraded hotels and private homes).
 We appreciate your patience and understanding that these occurrences are outside of our control.
 Known as the City of Kings, Peru’s capital city Lima was founded by Francisco Pizarro on the Day of the Three Kings (Epiphany) in 1535.
 The Plaza de Armas is the heart of old Lima, and it is here you find the Cathedral, Government Palace and Archbishop’s Palace.
 The Cathedral dates back to the 1700s and houses the remains of the conquistador Pizarro.
 To get a feel for colonial Lima, take a cab to the Plaza de Armas and watch the changing of the Palace Guard in the afternoon.
 Walk the streets surrounding the Jirón de la Unión for great examples of Spanish-colonial architecture and to get a taste for life in a large South American city.
 An optional city tour visits many of the city’s highlights.
 There are many fine museums in and around the city, including the Museo Rafael Larco Herrera, which houses an equally impressive collection of pottery, mummies and textiles from the Paracas and Nazca cultures.
 The more affluent coastal districts of Miraflores, Barranco and San Isidro offer good nightlife and cafés all within walking distance.
 Limeños (Lima’s residents) are friendly, and the city is filled with excellent restaurants; seafood lovers in particular should be sure to try a ceviche, for which Lima is well known.

 Travel with our local guide through the Sacred Valley of the Incas.
-An important source of food for the Inca, the Sacred Valley is a lush agricultural region that continues to supply the city of Cuzco with much of its produce.
-Visit the impressive Pisac ruins and the colourful artisan market (market days only).
+An important source of food for the Inca, the Sacred Valley is a lush agricultural region that continues to supply the city of Cusco with much of its produce.
+Visit a Planeterra-supported women's weaving project in a local community, the impressive Pisac ruins and the colourful artisan market (market days only).
 The day trip finishes in the picturesque village of Ollantaytambo, site of another large Inca ruin.
 Here we catch our breath and prepare for the hike ahead.
+Starting in 2014 travellers will have the chance to visit Huchuy Qosco, an indigenous village previously bypassed by the tourism industry, now running the Planeterra-supported Sacred Valley Community Restaurant and tour in their own village.
 The town and fortress of Ollantaytambo are strategically situated overlooking the beautiful Urubamba River Valley.
 This major ruin site is known as the best surviving example of Inca urban planning and engineering.
 It is admired for its huge steep terraces guarding the Inca Fortress and for being one of the few places where the Spanish lost a major battle during the conquest.
 We spend the night in this small town before heading out for the start of the hike the next morning.

 Rise early to take advantage of viewing Machu Picchu in the early morning light, the best time to view the 'Lost City of the Incas'.
 Join our local guide for a detailed interpretation of the site and Inca history without the pressure of other tour groups that arrive at midday.
 There is free time to explore on your own after our tour, and the opportunity to climb Wayna Picchu, providing the chance to see Machu Picchu and its surroundings from a more exclusive vantage point.
 Machu Picchu is both the best and the least known of the Inca ruins.
 It is not mentioned in any of the chronicles of the Spanish conquistadors and archaeologists today can do no more than speculate on its function.
 The local Quechua farmers in the area knew of Machu Picchu for centuries, but it was not until an 11-year-old boy led the American historian Hiram Bingham (who was in search of Vilcabamba) to the site on July 24, 1911, that the rest of the world became aware of its existence.
 At that time the site was covered in thick vegetation, and Bingham and his team returned in 1912 and 1915 to clear the growth.
 Over the years, much work has been done on excavating and studying the site.
 Despite these efforts, many unanswered questions remain.
 In the afternoon we return by train to Ollantaytambo or Poroy and will then be transferred by van to Cusco, arriving in the evening.